mohamedkhairy23/bootcamp_api/README.md

 - Calculate the average cost of a Bootcamp by calculating the average cost of the Bootcamp courses and update the value of Bootcamp average cost when deleting a course, updating a course price, or adding a course to the Bootcamp.

-- Query strings for filtration, sort, select, pagination with page and limit, and search.
+- Query strings for filtration, sort, select, search, and pagination with page and limit.

 - Handling Errors (Mongoose Bad ObjectId - Mongoose duplicate key - Mongoose Validation Error - Server error)